Thursday, July 1, 2021

 Do you want to strengthen the motivation of your employees?

-There are big corporations that offer creative financial schemes for their employees to further motivate them.
-One of this method is called profit sharing; this is basically the allocation of a certain percentage of the organization’s earning to its employees.
-Another method is stocks ownership, here employees own shares of stocks in the company where they are working for.
+There are big corporations that offer creative financial schemes to further motivate their employees.
+One of these methods is called profit sharing, which is essentially the allocation of a certain percentage of the organization’s earnings to its employees.
+Another method is stock ownership, where employees own shares of the company in which they work.

-This is a very viable means for motivation for the reason that workers are entitled to this attractive financial scheme.
-Who will not work hard if employees are given financial rewards from the net profit of the organization?
-Who will not work hard if employees are offered shares of stocks by the company that they are working for?
-Stocks ownership is actually being undertaken by big corporations worldwide.
-But on the other hand the globalized economy makes stock ownership quite risky.
+This is a very viable means of motivation because workers are entitled to these attractive financial schemes.
+Who would not work hard if employees are given financial rewards from the net profit of the organization?
+Who would not work hard if employees are offered shares in the company they work for?
+Stock ownership is actually being implemented by big corporations worldwide.
+However, the globalized economy makes stock ownership quite risky.

-For example, if an economic power such as the United States, China, Japan and other economically powerful nations have a problem with their economy.
-There is always that risk that your own local stock market would also be affected.
-And it might result to the devaluation of the value of your local stocks.
-Nevertheless this is still a good scheme to impress upon the minds of employees that they are valued by their organization.
+For example, if an economic power such as the United States, China, Japan, or other economically powerful nations experience problems with their economy, there is always the risk that your local stock market will also be affected, which may result in the devaluation of your local stocks.
+Nevertheless, this is still a good scheme to impress upon employees that they are valued by their organization.

-Profit sharing and stocks ownership are very effective motivational tool that is seldom used by organization.
+Profit sharing and stock ownership are very effective motivational tools that are seldom used by organizations.
 Why?
-For the simple reason that there are greedy organizations/business owners.
-They only want for themselves the fruits of their organization; they don’t want to share it with their workforce who plays a big part in the realization of the organizational goals.
+For the simple reason that there are greedy business owners who only want the fruits of their organization for themselves.
+They do not want to share them with their workforce, who play a big part in the realization of organizational goals.

-Why not try sharing a percentage of your profit with your employees and why not offer them stocks ownership option?
-And see how they will plough back this goodwill in terms of their motivation and concern for the well being of the organization. - Marino J. Dasmarinas
+Why not try sharing a percentage of your profit with your employees?
+Why not offer them the option of stock ownership?
+See how they will plow back this goodwill in terms of motivation and concern for the well-being of the organization. – Marino J. Dasmarinas